StevenWanglolz/My_Leetcode_Journey/README.md

 - I share my solutions and thoughts for every Leetcode question I solve.

-- Some solutions are my interpretations of other people's solution because I could not solve the problem in time.
+- Some solutions are my interpretations of other people's solutions because I could not solve the problem in time.

-- Not every solution is written by m    .
+- Not every solution is written by me.

-- If I find a better solution, I will include it into my repository including the link to the original solution.
+- If I find a better solution, I will include it in my repository including the link to the original solution.

 - This repository is used to record my journey on Leetcode.